danhngo-lx/xk6-disruptor/docs/01-development/02-architecture.md

 The xk6-disruptor consists of two main components: a k6 extension and the xk6-disruptor-agent.
 The xk6-disruptor-agent is a command line tool that can inject disruptions in the target system where it runs.
 The xk6-disruptor extension provides an API for injecting faults into a target system using the xk6-disruptor as a backend tool.
 The xk6-disruptor extension will install the agent in the target and send commands in order to inject the desired faults.

-The xk6-disruptor-agent is provided as an Docker image that can be pulled from the [xk6-disruptor repository](https://github.com/grafana/xk6-disruptor/pkgs/container/xk6-disruptor-agent) as or [build locally](./01-contributing.md#building-the-xk6-disruptor-agent-image).
+The xk6-disruptor-agent is provided as a Docker image built from `images/agent/Dockerfile`.
+See [Agent Image Configuration](#agent-image-configuration) for how to configure which image is used.

 The agent offers a series of commands that inject different types of disruptions.
 It can run standalone, as a CLI application to facilitate debugging.